IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

   must be included in this set.
 - `directives` must return the set of all directives available within this schema including all built-in directives.
+- `directiveAnnotations` must return the set of exposed directives annotating this schema as a list of `__DirectiveUse`.

 ### The \_\_Type Type